Louis-Constant Fleming

-Louis-Constant Fleming (born 1 December 1946) is a member of the Senate of France, representing the island of Saint-Martin.
+Louis-Constant Fleming (born 1 December 1946) was a member of the Senate of France from 2008-2013, representing the island of Saint-Martin.
 He was born on the Dutch side of the island, Sint Maarten, where he attended primary school.
 He later left the island and went on to Canada.
 He has a degree in politics from a French university.
 He is a well known political figure in the French Caribbean, where he has held many positions.
-He is currently a member of the Union for a Popular Movement, and is the senator of Saint Martin.
+He is currently a member of the Union for a Popular Movement, and was the senator of Saint Martin.
 The only hospital in Saint Martin was named after him.